Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 ### Detection Rules
 The following detection rules were developed based on previously analyzed attack scenarios.

+### False Positive Considerations
+These rules are designed to minimize false positives by focusing on abnormal or repeated behavior rather than single events.
+Additional context such as frequency, source, and user activity should be considered during analysis.

 ### Detection Rule 1: Encoded PowerShell Execution

 #### Description